 - high speed micro SD card (at least 16 GB, at least class 10)

 Blynk supports many hardware languages.
-In this guide I’ll use Python.
-This procedure will proceed with following order:
+In this guide, I’ll use Python.
+This procedure will proceed in the following order:

 - Install Raspberry PI OS Lite on Raspberry PI